mighty-ops/sasquatch/README.md

 ```

 ## How does it work?
-By default, CrispyFi listens on port 8000 and provides a single HTTP endpoint.
+By default, Sasquatch listens on port 8000 and provides a single HTTP endpoint.
 To issue orders to it, you have to POST to the endpoint and provide an authentication token as well as a command.
 The format of this is a bit non-standard (i.e. no token in the header) since we built it to be mainly used in combination with Slack's outgoing webhooks.
 You should probably create an outgoing webhook first and familiarize yourself with the semantics, but the short version is you need a POST body with the following fields:

 ```
 token=<your auth thoken>